Refrigerant Recovery Standards Texas: EPA Compliance Guide

 Off-Site Reclamation Process

-1. Contaminated refrigerant removal: Complete system recovery
+- Contaminated refrigerant removal: Complete recovery from the system

 EPA Certification Requirements